 We encompass a network of researchers, policy-makers, practitioners and users who contribute as a community to achieve a shared goal with passion and with boldness – to turn discoveries into tools that make a genuine difference to the lives of some of the poorest communities around the world and help safeguard the lives of the generations to come.

 The Walker Institute is driving productive solution-oriented collaboration on the ground in many of the world’s most fragile, conflict-affected Low Income Countries to support the development of climate-resilient societies.
-Our research is helping us to address some of the fundamental questions currently facing development and encompassing social, economic, technological, and political strategies which are being implemented at all scales of society.
+Our research is helping us to address some of the fundamental challenges society is facing such as migration, food and water security, biodiversity loss, extreme weather, and disasters.

 Climate variability and change pose a huge risk to all of us, impacting all aspects of life.
 The challenges this will bring will have a devastating effect on developing societies, and responding to them requires an integrated, interdisciplinary approach.
-The long-term stability and success of societies depends on the management of a range of risks and threats, which include climate change, ecological degradation, state fragility, conflict, rapid population growth and social inequality.
+The long-term stability and success of societies depends on the management of a range of risks and threats, which include climate change, ecological degradation, state fragility, conflict, migration, rapid population growth and social inequality.
 Understanding these issues, along with the complex connections and interdependence of communities, the economy and the environment, requires the generation and integration of new knowledge that occupies the spaces found between traditional academic disciplines.